CharlesWiltgen/how-to-podcast/editing.md

 ## Tools

+#### Audacity

-**Audacity** is the most popular free choice by a long shot.
+**[Audacity](http://www.audacityteam.org/)** (Mac/Win/Linux) is the most popular free choice by a long shot.
 The main problem with it is that it's an old-style "destructive" audio editor, and so teaches habits that users will have to overcome if/when they graduate to a modern, non-destructive audio editor.

 **[Audition](http://www.adobe.com/products/audition.html)** is great.
 It's main drawback is Adobe's rental-only pricing model.
 It's a great deal if you already need Adobe Creative Cloud for other stuff, otherwise $20/month.